 Dr Barnes developed a simple and accurate method of detecting hypothyroidism.
 This involves taking the temperature under the armpit first thing in the morning after waking.
 The reason for this is that body temperature normally decreases by a tenth of a degree overnight but in hypothyroidism it can go down up to 3 degrees.

+Use a digital thermometer measuring increments of 0.1C.
 Leave the thermometer in place for 10 minutes.
 Avoid alcohol on the previous night.
 Normal temperature should be between 97.8 and 98.2F (36.6 and 36.8C).
-A reading below 97.3 suggests hypothyroidism.
+An armpit reading below 97.3 F (36.2 C) suggests hypothyroidism.
 Do it on several different days.
 For menstruating women the temperature varies through the cycle so take the temperature on the 2nd to 5th day of the period.

 Although a basal thermometer (used for detecting ovulation) is best it is not essential.
 Mercury thermometers are more accurate than digital.
 It is also possible to take the temperature in the mouth but the readings are 0.5 -1.0 F higher.
 Leave the thermometer in the mouth for 5 minutes.
-A reading below 97.8 F (in the mouth) would suggest hypothyroidism.
-Take on at least 3 days.
+A temperature below 97.8 F in the mouth (36.5 C) would suggest hypothyroidism.
+Take temperature on at least 3 days.

 It is also useful to check the pulse which is lower in hypothyroidism.

 A common problem is poor conversion of the major hormone T4 into its active form T3.
 This step needs selenium as a cofactor (normal dose 200mcg daily).
 It also requires zinc (use 15mg daily).
 Supplying these nutrients can be important.
 However cortisone (from too much stress) can also reduce conversion of T4 to T3 as can beta-blockers .